 Fixd works with a single car or a family's fleet of vehicles.
 But it can't turn off the service-reminder light if you do the maintenance yourself, and it can't perform a pre-inspection emissions check.
 By contrast, Carista's app and adapter can do both.

 Fixd stops being useful when you hit the road because it doesn't display and record dynamic data — like speed, engine speed and fuel pressure — that can be helpful in diagnosing a problem.
-Other diagnostic devices, like ScanTool's and MX adapters, can do this with attractive dashboard-like gauges.
+Other diagnostic devices, like ScanTool's OBDLink LX (opens in new tab) and MX (opens in new tab) adapters, can do this with attractive dashboard-like gauges.

 What owners say about Fixd